Cal vs. Stanford NCAA Football Odds, Plays and Insights | November 20, 2021

 - The Golden Bears have been favored by 1.5 points or more five times this season and covered the spread in one of them.

-- Cal's games this year have hit the over in 44.4% of its opportunities (four times in nine games with a set point total).
+- Cal has eclipsed the over/under in 44.4% of its opportunities this year (four times in nine games with a set point total).

-- Cal is 2-1 against the spread and 2-1 overall this season when the team scores more than 30.3 points.
+- When Cal records more than 30.3 points, it is 2-1 against the spread and 2-1 overall.

 - Find the latest spread and moneyline odds for Cal at SISportsbook.